 This whole scene reminds one of the scattering after the Tower of Babel.
 In this case everyone understands the words but nothing constructive emerges.
 The whole endeavor has collapsed into a battle of who belongs to the “class” that is the greater victim of oppression.
-The common project is lost due to an inability to communicate and relate.
-To her credit, Harris wants to move the discussion “beyond” this comparing of victimization based on classifying and ranking female “essences.”
+The common project is lost due to an inability not to communicate but to relate.
+To her credit, Harris wants to move the discussion “beyond” this comparing of victimization based on classifying and the ranking female “essences.”
 She wants to embrace the “multiple consciousness” model of the person, which she thinks will move women away from such petty conflict.

 Harris’ Answer to Feminist Theory’s Problem

-For Harris no one should be treated as “a woman” or even “a black woman.”
+For Harris, no one should be treated as “a woman” or even “a black woman.”
 At least not if one thinks those terms carry something essential to the person.
 Instead every female “body” and black, female “body” is a amalgam of multiple, contradictory selves.
 The goal is to not see essences but to see everyone as a product of their own creative will– a will that is working in time and over time on a product that is never finished.

 Harris believes seeing each other as works in progress with regard to who we are and even what we are, will somehow liberate people from the bonds of current feminist theory:

 However… the recognition of the role of creativity and will in shaping our lives is liberating, for it allows us to acknowledge and celebrate the creativity and joy with which many women survived and turned existing relations of domination to their own ends.